TwilioQuest/twilioquest-base/levels/challenge-questions/objectives/remove-duplicate-characters/description.md

 </ul>
 </div>

+It looks like this section of the forge is responsible for performing computations.
+This particular terminal is ensuring the Ducktypium darkening instruction sequence is unique.

 Create a function called `removeDuplicateCharacters` that accepts a string as its first argument.
 This function should condense all duplicate characters in a row to one character.

 ## Examples